What Causes Positional Vertigo – Understanding Inner Ear Dysfunction

 Common Vertigo Triggers

-• Turning head quickly
+• Turning your head quickly

-• Bending down or looking up
+• Bending or looking upward

 • Stress and fatigue

-• Dehydration or low blood pressure
+• Low blood pressure

 Lifestyle Factors